 1. Dove Soap Have Minimal Ingredients

-It is crucial for the cleanser to be free from harsh ingredients like the one mentioned above, sodium lauryl sulfate, and alcohol to prevent dryness and irritation.
+The cleanser must be free from harsh ingredients like the one mentioned above, sodium lauryl sulfate, and alcohol to prevent dryness and irritation.

 And when it comes to cleaning or washing your eyelash extensions with these soaps or gels, their chemical component should be less potent than lash adhesive or least likely to react with it.